John Y. Cole: Education and career

-Cole served as the executive director for the Center of the Book from 1977 to 2016.
-Under his leadership, the Center began the popular National Book Festival, opened the Young Readers Center to encourage reading by young people, and created the Library of Congress Literacy Awards, providing recognition and financial prizes for organizations that promote increased literacy.
+Cole opened the Young Readers Center to encourage reading by young people, and created the Library of Congress Literacy Awards, providing recognition and financial prizes for organizations that promote increased literacy.

+In 2007 Cole was the inaugural speaker for the American Library Association Library History Round Table Edward G. Holley Lecture.
+His co-lecturer was Jane Aiken of the National Endowment for the Humanities.
+The topic was “History as Collaboration.”

+The role that John Cole played in promoting the study of the history of the book is documented in the essay, “The Center for the Book and the History of the Book.”

 In 2016, Cole was named the first Historian of the Library of Congress.
 The position is dedicated to research and documentation of the history of the Library of Congress.

-He has received a variety of awards, notably the first "Champion for Literacy" award, presented by the Barbara Bush Foundation for Family Literacy in 2016, and the 2000 Joseph Wharton Lippincott Award, presented by the American Library Association for distinguished service to librarianship.
+Cole has received many awards, notably the first "Champion for Literacy" award, presented by the Barbara Bush Foundation for Family Literacy in 2016, and the 2000 Joseph W. Lippincott Award, presented by the American Library Association for distinguished service to librarianship.
 The Lippincott Award statement praised Cole for having "exposed the American people to the power of the written word through dozens of national reading and library promotion projects including the landmark Read More About It series on CBS Television."

 Since 2003 Cole and his wife, Director of the Smithsonian Libraries Nancy E. Gwinn, have maintained endowments to support the internships of library and information science students at the Smithsonian Libraries and at the University of Michigan School of Information.
 They also fund an endowment for supporting the operations of the technical services of the University of Wyoming Libraries.